nathanchance/tuxmake/docs/contributing.md

 ## Running the tests

-To run the tests, just run `make`: it will all the included tests, include unit tests, integration tests, coding style checks, etc. Please make sure all the tests pass before submitting patches.
+To run the tests, just run `make`: it will run all the included tests, include unit tests, integration tests, coding style checks, etc. Please make sure all the tests pass before submitting patches.